rhvall/Hackaton-ThetaEdgeMarketplace/BNN-Task/README.txt

 Neural Network (NN) training, among multiple edge computing nodes.
 IPFS is used to share hashes and data to verify the task has been accomplished and make it immutable.

+This task can be found in the IPFS hash [QmU1SdfUFawyLoJjdnXVWBornxPVrVQjFGZBjZxXwoec3N](https://explore.ipld.io/#/explore/QmU1SdfUFawyLoJjdnXVWBornxPVrVQjFGZBjZxXwoec3N)

 ## Background

 Blockchain technologies have revolutionized different industries and impacted the lives of millions around the world.
 The most common use case for Distributed Ledger Technology (DLT) is the transfer of value from one account to another, solving the problems like the Byzantine fault or Double Spending with a network of computers spread around the world.